AdventureSeeker423/node-red-dronesense2cot/README.md

 <h1 align='center'>node-red-dronesense2cot</h1>

-<p align='center'>A node red flow using Dronesense's API key in order to generate COT messages to be sent to a TAK server</p>
+<p align='center'>A node red flow using Axon Air / Dronesense's API key in order to generate COT messages to be sent to a TAK server</p>

 <p align='center'>Pulls drone location, details, and link to video stream.</p>

 <p align='center'>Portions of this code are derived from https://github.com/dfpc-coe/etl-axon licensed under the MIT License.</p>

 ## Pre-Requisites / Setup
+1. Create an API Token through the DroneSense website

+## Deployment

+1. Install [node-red-contrib-tak](https://flows.nodered.org/node/node-red-contrib-tak) if not already installed.
+2. Import the node red flow.
+3. Open the "Fetch Dronesense Devices" function and fill in your API TOKEN inside the quotations.
+4. Edit your server connections by editing the "Dronesense" server connection node.
+You will need to replace your host, port, and import your certificate/key files for the TLS connection.